-Our firm understands the delicate nature of guardianships and is committed to providing skilled, caring support for families navigating these proceedings.
-Whether assisting with the initiation of guardianship proceedings, or defending/prosecuting cases related to the appointment of a guardian or care provided, we are here to guide you at every step.
+Our firm understands the delicate nature of guardianship proceedings and is committed to providing skilled, caring support to families navigating them.
+Whether assisting with the initiation of guardianship proceedings or defending/prosecuting cases related to the appointment of a guardian or care provided, we are here to guide you at every step.
 We understand an individual’s unique needs, whether it’s ensuring an elderly loved one receives assistance with daily living and care or an incapacitated child needs a guardianship platform to ensure proper care.
-Rest assured we are dedicated to providing the highest quality services for you and your loved one.
+Rest assured, we are dedicated to providing the highest-quality services to you and your loved one.

-Call us now at 412-209-3200 or send us an email at contactus@PaLawFirm.com to schedule a free, no-obligation conference to assess your needs.
+Call us now at 412-209-3200 or contact us to schedule a free, no-obligation conference to assess your needs.

 Any qualified individual, corporate fiduciary, or guardianship support agency may be appointed as guardian for an alleged incapacitated person.